Zulfus/web3-event-monitor/README.md

 This node module is designed to make managing subscriptions to eth contract events easy by creating a wrapper around a few web3 functions.
 In particular this module allows you to perform 3 common actions for a given event you want to monitor:

-- Create a subscription and call a callback function every time that event is recieved.
+- Create a subscription and call a callback function every time that event is received.
 - Check periodically for any missed events from historic transactions
-- Set a keep alive monitor to periodically check if events have been recieved recently.
+- Set a keep alive monitor to periodically check if events have been received recently.

 ## Usage